flumeapp/help.flumeapp.com/misc/integrations.md

 <p style="text-align: center; margin-top: 1em;"><img src="/misc/assets/integrations-lightroom.png" width="70%" height="70%" /> </p>

+> **[info]**
-_Note: The only necessary step is that listed under "Post-Processing", the options for where to place the exported file are customizable to your workflow._
+> The only necessary step is that listed under "Post-Processing", the options for where to place the exported file are customizable to your workflow.

 <hr />